aadityab7/Housing-Price-Prediction-Project-1/README.md

 Best regards,
 Aaditya Bansal

-I have shared the Complete Development process of this project using Blogs and you can see them here :
+I have shared the Complete Development process of this project using Blogs and you can see [The Development Process Blogs](https://adiaturb.editorx.io/aaditya-portfolio/post/california-housing-price-prediction-machine-learning-model-project)

 ## Overview